Ed Winters: Selected publications

 Winters has been described as a best-selling author by media outlets such as Belfast Live.

 This is Vegan Propaganda was reviewed as being a "digressive but well-researched introduction to veganism" by Freddie Hayward of the New Statesman.
-The Times described the book as “a powerful case for giving up meat”.
+The Times described the book as "a powerful case for giving up meat".

-In 2025, both books appeared in the suggested reading for Veganuary published by Hertfordshire Council.
+In 2025, both of the earlier books appeared in the suggested reading for Veganuary published by Hertfordshire Council.